Does My Trailer Need A Spare Tire?

 1. Neglected Tires.
 Dry-rot, underinflation, age, etc..
 Note, underinflation does not mean lower pressure for bounce and stability.
 Choose pressure carefully, and maintain it.

 2. Overloaded Tires.
 Exceeding the tire capacity is asking for trouble, and many people find it.
 We recommend tires with at least 10% over capacity, because tires are not perfect, and neither are the roads we drive on.
+Then, Do Not overload the trailer.

 3. Axle Issues.
-This can include torsion axles in tandem or triple, or trailer attitude (again, multiple axles), or non-aligned axles, or brakes that rub enough that the tires get really warm, or poorly mounted axles, bent axles, etc.
+This can include torsion axles in tandem or triple, or trailer attitude (again, multiple axles), or non-aligned axles, or brakes that rub enough that the tires get really warm, or poorly mounted axles, bent wheels, bent axles, etc.

 Our Recommendation

-1. Cost (possibly for something you will never use).
+1. Cost – possibly for something you will never use.

-2. Weight (it adds weight to the trailer that you have to lug everywhere you go).
+2. Weight – it adds weight to the trailer that you have to lug everywhere you go.

-3. Location (you have to put it somewhere).
+3. Location – you have to put it somewhere.

 There are only two real Up-Sides to having a spare.

-I suppose one more thought with the decision is how often you care for your tires.
+One more thought with the decision is how often you care for your tires.
 Do you keep them in tip top shape?
 Here is some more info on when to replace trailer tires.

 What Trailer Tire?